ykotturi/socialmedia-feedback-workshop/README.md

 Pittsburgh, PA
 15208

+## Child care will be provided
+If needed, we will have a CPR-trainder care provider present.
+If you plan to bring your child(ren), be sure to indicate this in the RSVP form, along with the number of children so that we provide adequate support.

 <div id ="participants"></div>

 ## How to participate
-1. RSVP here:
+1. RSVP here by Thursday, August 15th:
 2. We will send you a confirmation email with important workshop details